getreu/tp-note/docs/source/tpnote--manual.md

 integration.
 Download the appropriate binary for your architecture and place it in your `PATH`.
-See the [Distribution](../projects/tp-note/#distribution) in the section in Tp-Note's Readme-document for more details.
+See the [Distribution](../projects/tp-note/#distribution) in the section in Tp-Note's "Readme" document for more details.

 Bear in mind that the preferred way to install Tp-Note under Windows is the [Windows installer package](../projects/tp-note/#tp-note-microsoft-windows-installer-package).
 However, if you do not have the right to install